olvrbntn/olvrbntn/README.md

 - 👋 Hi, I’m @olvrbntn
-- 👀 I’m a web developer in-training.
-My other passions include playing and producing music, breakfast tacos, and all things creative.
+- 👀 I’m a front-end engineer in training.
+In my free time I enjoy playing music, cooking breakfast tacos, and all things creative.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React and Advanced Javascript
-- 📫 How to reach me: email-oliverbentonjavier@gmail.com
+- 📫 How to reach me: email - oliverbentonjavier@gmail.com